freehaha/slate/source/includes/_data.md

     "name": "yooz-api-connector",
 }
 ```

-This endpoint retrieves an Connector.
+This endpoint retrieves a Connector.

 ### HTTP Request